What Do Patients Look For In A Surgeon?

 - Sharing a map of your office’s proximity to local hospitals, with bus and driving routes marked, can make the logistics simpler for those concerned about travel time and distance.

-- Display doctor’s degrees, awards, and licensure paperwork on the walls of your entrance/lobby, giving credibility to your top-notch doctors and the practice overall.
+- Displaying doctor’s degrees, awards, and licensure paperwork on the walls of your entrance/lobby, giving credibility to your top-notch doctors and the practice overall.

-Surgical practices should take note of these important key decision factors that patients and their families use to find a surgeon they’re comfortable with and take the steps necessary to maintain the level of professionalism and reputability patients are seeking.
+Surgical practices should take note of these important key decision factors when considering what patients look for in a doctor and take the steps necessary to maintain the level of professionalism and reputability patients are seeking.